mingster/riben.life/web/doc/NOTIFICATION/FUNCTIONAL-REQUIREMENTS-NOTIFICATION.md

 ### 2.2 Store Admin

 - Store owners and administrators
-- Can enable/disable each notification method for their store
+- Can enable/disable external notification channels (LINE, WhatsApp, WeChat, SMS, Telegram, push) for their store (if enabled by system admin)
+- Cannot disable built-in channels (on-site, email) - these are always available
 - Can send notifications to customers and staff
 - Can configure notification templates
 - Can view notification delivery status